Facts About Giant Viruses: Fascinating and Mysterious Entities

 Some scientists have tried to create a numerical definition for the term "giant virus".
 The definition above was created by some University of Tennessee scientists.
 In their paper (referenced below), the scientists say that "a variety of arguments can be made for altering these metrics" with respect to the quote.
 They also say that whatever definition is used, the number of potentially active genes inside giant viruses is in the range found in cellular organisms.

-Scientists often refer to the length of giant virus nucleic acid molecules in terms of number of base pairs.
+Scientists often refer to the total length of giant virus nucleic acid molecules in terms of number of base pairs.
 The abbreviation kb stands for kilobase pair, or a thousand base pairs.
 The abbreviation Mb stands for megabase pair (a million base pairs) and Gb for a billion base pairs.
 Sometimes the abbreviations kbp, Mbp, and Gbp are used to avoid confusion with computer terminology.
 The "k" in kb or kbp isn't capitalized.

 To date, the largest genomes belong to pandoravirus isolates, and the largest one, P. salinus, has 2,473,870 bp and encodes 2,556 putative proteins.— Abrahao et al, via Nature Communications (with respect to giant viruses)